mmkal/trpc-cli/README.md

 Flags:
   -h, --help                 Show help
-      --step <number>        Mark this many migrations as executed; Exclusive minimum: 0; Do not use with: --to --to <string>          Mark migrations up to this one as exectued; Do not use with: --step
+      --step <number>        Mark this many migrations as executed; Exclusive minimum: 0 --to <string>          Mark migrations up to this one as exectued

 ```
 <!-- codegen:end -->